 - Providing center and home-based infant toddler programs, on-site, intensive technical assistance as a quality improvement strategy using standardized tools such as the Infant Toddler Environmental Rating Scale (ITERS -R) and Family Child Care Environmental Rating Scale (FCCERS-R) to assess needs, and measure quality improvement.

 - Expanding coordination & partnerships with the public and private groups/agencies with a goal of improving the care of infants, toddlers, and their families.

 The Center is a nexus for the provision of technical assistance and professional development opportunities on best practices that meet the developmental needs of children from birth to three.
 It seeks to increase the capacity of childcare center administrators, staff, family, group family and informal childcare providers to provide high quality early learning and care for New York City’s babies and toddlers.

 What is Infant-Toddler Service?

-Research demonstrates the quality of care in the stage of birth to three years old has a significant and long-lasting impact on children’s social, emotional, physical, and cognitive development.
+Research demonstrate the quality care in the stage of birth to three years old has a significant and long-lasting impact on children’s social, emotional, physical, and cognitive development.
 This service aims to enhance the quality of infant-toddler care and increase the supply of programs serving children from birth to three years old.
+Infant-Toddler Brochure